Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 ### Parameters

 `pin`: The GPIO pin to write to.
 Allowed data types: `int`.
 `value`: The duty cycle between 0 (always off) and `pow(2, resolution)` (always on).
-With default 13-bit resolution, 8192 is always on.
-This function automatically attaches the pin to the next available channel.
+This function automatically attaches the pin to the first available channel.
 To avoid conflicts with other code, the chosen pin will not be available if it was previously accessed by other code.
 If you need to release a pin that analogWrite has previously used, just use the command `analogWrite(pin, -1);` The return value is the PWM frequency reported by the LEDc methods.
 Various overload functions are provided (shown above) allowing the user to use only the parameters needed at any time.

 ### analogWriteFrequency()